jfhbrook/public/old-memes/viu/README.md

 binary builds after all - and will fail when an architecture is unsupported and cargo isn't installed.

-if you want the best of both worlds, consider installing *both*, catching errors from calling viu, and fall back to terminal-image.
+if you want the best of both worlds, consider installing *both*, trying viu first, and using terminal-image as a fallback.

 ## version info